No Tags Found!

 From India, Hyderabad

-In addition to what Ramnaresh has stated, you need to understand how the 3 jobs are structured i.e. the different levels are truly due to different job scope (ideal) OR all 3 jobs are doing the same scope but have different job titles because of tenure.
+In addition to what Ramnaresh has stated, you need to understand how the three jobs are structured, i.e., the different levels are truly due to different job scopes (ideal) OR all three jobs are doing the same scope but have different job titles because of tenure.
+If it is due to tenure, then having a single JD is acceptable, but the section on job requirements, e.g., academic qualifications and minimum years of relevant experience, must capture a fully competent jobholder.

-Autumn Jane
+Autumn Jane"

 From Singapore, Singapore